Ovski4/jekyll-tabs/README.md

 {% endtabs %}
 ````

-In this case you would need to append the string `?active_tab=ruby--or-not-ruby#log` to the page URL to open the tab automatically on page load.
+In this case you would need to append the string `?active_tab=ruby--or-not-ruby#code` to the page URL to open the tab automatically on page load.
 Inspecting the HTML and looking for the `id` attribute on tabs will give your the right value for the `active_tab` query parameter.